tbma2014us/ksp2_ssto_scripts/README.md

 Uses PIDLoops to launch the SSTO for LKO

 ### ssto_landing_test
-Lands an SSTO from LKO back at KSC - and more.
+Lands an SSTO from LKO back at KSC - and more

 ### ssto_rebalance
 Makes SSTO nose-heavy by automatically transferring fuel